University of Cambridge Computer Laboratory foto

 Reliability of security systems

-I have been interested for many years in how security systems fail in real life.
-This is a prerequisite for building robust secure systems; many security designs are poor because they are based on unrealistic threat models.
-This work began with a study of automatic teller machine fraud, and expanded to other applications as well.
-It provides the central theme of my book.
+I have been interested for many years in how security systems fail in real life; many security designs are poor because they are based on unrealistic threat models.
+I started with a study of ATM fraud, and expanded to other applications one after another.
+This provides a central theme of my book.
+I also have a separate page on bank security which gathers together all our papers on fraud in payment systems.

-The papers on physical security by Roger Johnston's team are also definitely worth a look, and there's an old leaked copy of the NSA Security Manual that you can download (also as latex).
+The papers on physical security by Roger Johnston's team are also definitely worth a look; see also an old leaked copy of the NSA Security Manual.

 Robustness of cryptographic protocols